woopongtai/mwooada/resume.md

 * Was elected president of the board to guide the CSPC through an extremely difficult transition period when building was sold out from under them, resulting in a leaner, more professional organization.

 ##### Garden City Group, LLC., Associate 2014-2015
-* Worked as part of a team to facilitate a non-litigation refund program using multiple datebases and programs.
+* Worked as part of a team to facilitate a non-litigation refund program using multiple databases and programs.
 * (Note: company has since been merged with Epiq)

 ## Computer Skills